zjunlp/Mol-Instructions/finetune/lora/README.md

 ```
 If you want to modify the training hyperparameters in the command line, you can simply add the corresponding parameters after the command.

-Please download [llama-7b-hf](https://huggingface.co/decapoda-research/llama-7b-hf/tree/main) to obtain the pre-training weights of LLaMA-7B, refine the `base_model' to point towards the location where the model weights are saved.
+Please download [llama-7b-hf](https://huggingface.co/decapoda-research/llama-7b-hf/tree/main) to obtain the pre-training weights of LLaMA-7B, refine the `base_model` to point towards the location where the model weights are saved.